azat-co/expressworks/exercises/stylish_css/problem.md

 ## HINTS

-You'll want to plug in some stylus middleware using the `app.use` again.
+You'll want to plug in some stylus middleware using `app.use` again.
 It'll look something like this:

 ```js